-A Complete Guide to the Google Search Console
+How to Use Google Search Console for SEO: A Complete Guide

 What reports do you look at in Google Search Console?

-Is it the backlinks to your site?
+- Is it the links to your site?

 You can use Google Search Console for pretty much everything.

+Originally known as Google Webmaster Tools for nearly a decade, Google rebranded its suite of tools as Google Search Console in 2015.

-But, with every new year comes a whole new set of analytics and data to track in Google Search Console.
-(Not to mention Google’s recent announcement of even more changes coming soon).
+With every new year, Google has given us new tools, analytics, and data to track in Google Search Console.

+The new version of Search Console, announced in January 2019, is now officially out of beta.

+So that meant it was time for a refresh of our complete guide to the Google Search Console.

 Let’s face it, between the excess of AMP errors and the fear of Google algorithm updates; Google Search Console can become a system of copy/paste without any actions.

-To offer a helping hand, below I break down the basics of Google Search Console.
+To offer a helping hand, below is a break down of the basics of Google Search Console.

-From Fetch as Google to Manual Actions, you’ll be giving your SEO reports a mini upgrade on the regular.
+From Fetch as Google to the Index Coverage report, you’ll be giving your SEO reports a mini upgrade on the regular.
 Plus, I share my monthly SEO health checklist.

 Read on – the HTML improvements are calling your name.